 Browse other courses

-An Introduction to Dog Grooming (SA3GROOM24)
+An Introduction to Dog Grooming (SA3GROOM25)

 This short course is designed to give participants an introduction to the world of dog grooming.

-Basic Dog Grooming Tips and Techniques (SCBGROOM24)
+Basic Dog Grooming Tips and Techniques (SCBGROOM25)

-Microchipping Short Course (SA4MCHIP24)
+Microchipping Short Course (SA4MCHIP25)

-This is a postgraduate short course and is for students who have completed any one of the 12 qualifications listed in the entry requirements, graduates of these qualifications can apply for their microchipping licence in Victoria.
+This is a post-graduate short course and is for students who have completed any one of the 12 qualifications listed in the entry requirements.
+Graduates of these qualifications can apply for their microchipping licence in Victoria.